 I‘ve tried a few different things for the festival - a couple of times we’ve run an informal Friday night open mic. gig, and this year we are again reinstating the Friday night gig.
 On several occasions we’ve had international artists from the USA, Finland, Germany and France.
 It is not an easy task to run these events, and indeed after the 2013 edition I felt I needed some time out from it.
 I did try to run the event in 2016 and had got things all arranged but unfortunately the venue closed and we had to cancel.
 Determined to revive the event, I contacted the Slade Rooms in Wolverhampton and struck a deal with them.
 It worked well for the event, and so we ran it there again in 2018, which had the extra bonus of having Virginia Heath and her film crew there, which resulted in the UK cigar box guitar scene getting national TV exposure on BBC 1 and BBC 4 in the film "Cigar Box Blues - The Makers Of A Revolution".

 I let another year pass without organising the event, as we were very busy developing the business, having a busy summer season of festivals, shows and overseas touring, but managed to get everything in place to run Boxstock again in the spring of 2020 - and of course Covid 19 put paid to that.

-So, here we are with another edition of Boxstock lined up - back at The Slade Rooms, Friday night 15th October with Hollowbelly and Philbilly One Man Band, Saturday 16th October all-dayer with workshops, demos, film show, trade stalls etc, and an evening gig with Kevin Brown and The Dusk Brothers.
+So, here we are with another edition of Boxstock lined up - at a new venue, The Lighthouse, Wolverhampton, Friday night 15th October with Hollowbelly and Philbilly One Man Band, Saturday 16th October all-dayer with workshops, demos, film show, trade stalls etc, and an evening gig with Kevin Brown and The Dusk Brothers.
 I’ve still got plenty of other goodies up my sleeve which I am in process of finalising, so watch out for more news!!!

 - John Wormald